As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Final Thoughts on Bear Bags and Hanging Methods

-There are many different methods to protect your food from bears and other animals on the trail, a bear bag is just the most common due to its ease to carry the biggest issue is finding perfect trees.
+There are many different methods to protect your food from bears and other animals on the trail, a bear bag is just the most common due to its ease of carrying the biggest issue is finding perfect trees.

 I hope this guide has given you a better understanding of bear bags and how to hang them.
 If you have any questions or comments, please feel free to leave them below.